marmelab/react-admin/docs/Fields.md

 </TranslatableFields>
 ```

-You may override the locale selected by default using the `defaultLocale` prop which react-admin sets to the current UI locale when not provided.
+React-admin uses the user locale as the default locale in this field.
+You can override this setting using the `defaultLocale` prop.

 ```jsx
 <TranslatableFields locales={['en', 'fr']} defaultLocale="fr">